 However, shooting things, either with Gun Combat, Heavy Weapons, or Gunnery, requires DEX.
 This means that regardless of your other stats, getting a bonus in DEX increases your rolls for all the activities you probably want to do most.

 Because we’re in the age of technology, I generally advise going END instead of STR.
 You would like a positive modifier in EDU if you can get it, too, and ideally you’d like to get into an Academy instead of University, so you can increase your combat-related skills.
-However, I think that it’s actually better to get your EDU high enough to get a bonus, and also round out your character with some non-combat skills.
+However, I think that it’s actually better to get your EDU high enough to get a bonus, to round out your character with some non-combat skills.

 The hardest skills to get through “starting skills” (from your first career) are:

-The most useful skills that you might want to pick up in case you can’t get them from your main career, education, or by changing careers are:
+Useful skills that you might want to pick up in case you can’t get them from your main career, education, or by changing careers are:

 - Vacc Suit*